NatronGitHub/Natron/Documentation/source/plugins/net.sf.openfx.ColorBars.rst

 |pluginIcon|

-*This documentation is for version 1.0 of ColorBars.*
+*This documentation is for version 1.0 of ColorBars (net.sf.openfx.ColorBars).*

 Description
 -----------